-The classic, standard scholarship application - profile, essay, letter of recommendation - is tried and true, but is it optimal?
-More importantly, is it really helping you select the best awardees?
+Classic scholarship application questions - profile, essay, letter of recommendation - are tried and true, but are they optimal?
+More importantly, are they really helping you select the best awardees?
 If you're ready to mix it up and explore new ways to get to really know your scholarship applicants, read on.

-For decades, scholarship applications have required hopefuls to pen an often long, predictable essay on a set topic.
+For decades, scholarship application questions have required hopefuls to pen an often long, predictable essay on a set topic.
 A fairly dry or basic prompt like "where do you see yourself in 10 years?" is the norm.

 While students have dutifully filled these in, have they really aided the review teams at the foundations offering these scholarships in determining the right applicant to award?

 If the goal of the essay is to get to know the applicant personally, it’s imperative to think of other ways to allow them to share that insight -- perhaps in a way that doesn't stress them out or that caters to their strengths since not everyone is a writer.